awsdocs/amazon-athena-user-guide/doc_source/partition-projection-setting-up.md

 1. Enable partition projection for the table\.

 This section shows how to set these table properties for AWS Glue\.
 To set them, you can use the AWS Glue console, Athena [CREATE TABLE](create-table.md) queries, or [AWS Glue API](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api.html) operations\.
 The following procedure shows how to set the properties in the AWS Glue console\.
-For an example that uses a `CREATE TABLE` statement, see the [Amazon Kinesis Data Firehose Example](partition-projection-kinesis-firehose-example.md)\.

 **To configure and enable partition projection using the AWS Glue console**